Dionvd/JCIC/README.md

 JaCoCo generates a website with all the data on it.
 You can find the site at target -> site -> index.html.

-# Class Structure
-app : Contains application and config classes for running the application. app.bean : Contains bean classes that run asynchronous to the webservices for sending data to unity or progressing game turns. app.rest : Resource/Controller layer with Spring-web, handles incoming REST requests to access game and player data from the outside. app.service : Service layer, contains service logic that validates REST requests. app.dao : Data access layer, Spring-data Repository package, used by services to access data. app.entity : Entity classes represent the data objects that can be stored by the application or shared by web services. app.dto : Data transfer objects.
-Data classes that are not stored in the database. app.enums : Enum package, used for common used names among lists. app.exception : Custom exceptions with Spring-web annotations that help with better HTTP error handling.

 # Credits
 Dion van Dam (Finalist Intern) - Software Developing and documentation